Length & Weight Measurements

 The Inch version is shown, but there is also a Metric version.
 The Inch version has 28 and the Metric version 21 tapped holes.

-Using both the Inch and Metric size Screw Chek'R plates for the screws from a Bunnell Telegraph sounder there are some screws that can't be catagorized, either because the threads are rusty or were made before there were good thread specifications.
+Using both the Inch and Metric size Screw Chek'R plates for the screws from a Bunnell Telegraph sounder there are some screws that can't be categorized, either because the threads are rusty or were made before there were good thread specifications.
 This is where the leaf type pitch gauge comes in.
 The leaf type gauge clearly tells you the pitch.

 For these unknown screws a test of the mating part using a modern screw is needed prior to chasing.
 Now knowing the number size and pitch, the thread can be chased with a die.